lauralwd/azolla_phd_thesis/source/11_chapter_1_general-introduction.md

 This practice is only feasible in areas where fresh water is plentiful and the use of cheap but environmentally damaging synthetic fertiliser is discouraged.

 Beyond its use as a bio-fertiliser, _Azolla_ is also explored as an alternative feed for livestock [@Brouwer2018].
-Its high protein content and rich nutrient profile make it an excellent supplement for animal diets [@becerra1990;@Bujak2022;@Brouwer2014].
+Its high protein content and rich amino-acid profile make it an excellent supplement for animal diets [@becerra1990;@Bujak2022;@Brouwer2014].
 The current major protein crop is soy.
 It is massively imported for feed purposes.
 Currently, the Netherlands imports more soy than we could grow soy plants in the total area of the country [@BrouwerThesis].
 _Azolla_ could be an alternative plant that grows well in the Dutch temperate climate.
-This application may also contribute to the recycling of nutrients within agricultural systems
+This application may also contribute to the recycling of nutrients within agricultural systems.
+Again, there are challenges for including _Azolla_ in feed diets.
+A relatively high content of tannins and other polyphenols may inhibit _Azolla_'s digestibility.

 _Azolla_ is also thought capable of cleaning up contaminated or eutrophic water bodies through phytoremediation [@Sood2012].
 This process involves using plants to remove, degrade, or stabilize environmental contaminants.